(Po River Cruise)

 Meet your english speaking guide for a 4 hour guided private tour to Murano and Burano on your own private boat.
 After being picked up by your guide at your hotel, take in the sights as you sail past the island of San Giorgio Maggiore, the Public Gardens, the tip of Sant'Elena and the famous Arsenal of the Venetian Republic.
 The first stop on your tour is Murano, known throughout the world for its glass manufacturing industry.
 Here we stop to visit to one of the most famous and ancient glass factories, where you can enjoy a live glass blowing demonstration performed by a Maestro Glass Maker.
 The second stop is at the picturesque island of Burano, famous not only for its lace but also for the fishermen's houses painted in bright colours.
 Relax and enjoy a coffee before your tour guide will bring you back to your hotel or to Venice centre.

-In the early afternoon, you'll be met by a barge representative and transferred to port, where your awaiting barge is moored.
+In the early afternoon, you'll be met by a barge representative and transferred to port, where your barge awaits.

 Welcome aboard!Take some time to get settled in to your stateroom.
 A Prosecco welcome gives you a chance to meet the crew followed by a late afternoon cruise, taking you along the Giudecca Canal past some of Venice’s most famous monuments: the Chiesa del Redentore, the impressive Basilica di Santa Maria Madonna della Salute and the Punta della Dogana to your mooring outside the Naval Museum.
 Dinner on board, followed perhaps by an evening stroll to St Mark’s Square.